Nine Months Program

 QUESTIONNAIRE

 We welcome you, as you begin the process of looking at the Roman Catholic Church.
 We will do all that we can to help you on this Faith journey.
 The first thing we ask of you is that you complete this questionnaire.
 This questionnaire is a useful tool so that we may serve you better and get to know you and your particular situation.
 It may seem long but each question is asked for a particular purpose, even though that purpose may not apply to you specifically.
 Please answer all questions that apply to you as fully as possible.
 The questions that do not apply to you should be left blank.
 For the “Yes” / “No” questions please check the appropriate box.
-If there are any questions that you do not understand or are uncomfortable with, you may leave them blank and these can be discussed with either Father or the RCIA director.
-Your answers will be treated as confidential and will only be seen by the RCIA director and the priest.
-After you complete this questionnaire, an appointment will be set up for you with either the priest or the RCIA director.
+If there are any questions that you do not understand or are uncomfortable with, you may leave them blank and these can be discussed with either Father or the RF Director.
+Your answers will be treated as confidential and will only be seen by the RF Director and the priest.
+After you complete this questionnaire, an appointment will be set up for you with either the priest or the RF Director.
 May God bless you and be with you as you journey with us.